 2. Dehydration

-When we are dehydrated our bodies fluid levels have dropped below what is needed for normal body function and as a result can slow us down and impact our performance.
+When we are dehydrated, our body’s fluid levels have dropped below what is needed for normal body function and can slow us down and impact our performance.

-Signs of dehydration when exercising are dizziness or lightheadedness, with the best course of action to slowly rehydrate when those symptoms are experienced.
+Signs of dehydration when exercising are dizziness or lightheadedness, with the best course of action to rehydrate when those symptoms are experienced slowly.

-In the case of dehydration and associated dizziness, while it may be experienced by a user of creatine there doesn’t seem to be a strong causal link that is because of creatine use.
+In the case of dehydration and associated dizziness, while it may be experienced by a user of creatine there doesn’t seem to be a solid causal link because of creatine use.

-Regardless of whether dehydration is connected to creatine supplementation or not, it is common to experience this when exercising and so it is important to ensure you are well hydrated when working out.
+Regardless of whether dehydration is connected to creatine supplementation or not, it is common to experience this when exercising so it is essential to ensure you are well hydrated when working out.

 3. Caffeine